How to Tame Your Lizard (or Reptile)

 Throughout the instructions, I will be talking specifically about lizard taming, but this method will work for taming snakes and turtles as well.

-It's not fruitful to get involved in the "how intelligent is a lizard" or "what is the definition of tame," because they are both extremely subjective subjects.
-As ten people, and you'll get ten differing answers.
+It's not fruitful to get involved in the "how intelligent is a lizard" or "what is the definition of tame" discussions because they are both extremely subjective subjects.
+Ask ten people and you'll get ten different answers.
 Suffice it to say, lizards can become very interactive captive reptiles.

 The most important first step is actually not that easy.
 If you're serious about taming your lizard, snake, or turtle, you must be willing to forget everything you've ever been told about taming a reptile.
 Period.
 End of story.
 Don't bother reading any further if you insist upon clinging to the myths and suppositions you've been told in reptile shops and on the web.